What Does The Revised Transfer of Funds Regulation (TFR) Entail?

-The regulation covers both VASP to VASP transfers and VASP to and from unhosted (also known as non-custodial) wallet transactions.
+The regulation covers CASP to CASP transfers and CASP to and from self-hosted wallet (unhosted wallet) transactions.
 The new agreement brings changes in the anti-money-laundering demands to both cases.
 We will cover them in this article.

 To Whom Does the Transfer of Funds Regulation Apply?

-The regulation applies to the so-called CASPs, crypto asset service providers, operating in the European Union.
-The Market in Crypto Assets (MiCA) regulation has defined which types of services fall under this category, including but not limited to the FATF’s VASP definition.
+The regulation applies to the so-called CASPs, crypto asset service providers operating in the European Union.
+The Market in Crypto Assets (MiCA) regulation has defined which types of services fall under this category, including but not limited to the FATF’s CASP definition.

-For the TFR to apply, at least one of the transacting VASPs needs to be registered in one of the European Union member states.
+For the TFR to apply, at least one of the transacting CASPs must be registered in one of the European Union member states.
 There are no exceptions to this rule.

 What Does The Revised Transfer of Funds Regulation Entail?